woocommerce/woocommerce/plugins/woocommerce-admin/client/layout/activity-panel/activity-card/README.md

 ActivityCard
 ============

-A card designed for use in the timeline/sidebar.
+A card designed for use in the activity panel.
 This is a very structured component, which expects at minimum a label and content.
 It can optionally also include a date, actions, an image, and a dropdown menu.

 ## How to use: